Is Osteoporosis Painful?

 - Lifestyle Changes.
 You can reduce osteoporosis pain when you learn new ways to move.
 Find a new way to bend, lift and twist.
 This is especially important if you are suffering from osteoporosis back pain.
 Even changing how you walk up and down stairs can ease some pain.

-- Build Bones Better.
+- Support Bone Health.
 It really is a simple formula: bone density loss causes the fractures, and the fractures cause the pain.
 So, why not start with rebuilding your bones?
 That’s why we recommend AlgaeCal Plus and Strontium Boost to build – and rebuild – bone density.
 Working in combination, these two supplements add much needed plant-based calcium to your system, increases the two vitamins (D3 and K2) critical to getting that calcium into your bones (and not into your heart or arteries.)
-Plus, AlgaeCal Plus contains magnesium, boron, vitamin C and more than 70 trace elements vital to rebuilding bone density.
+Plus, AlgaeCal Plus contains ALL of the other 12 known essential bone supporting minerals (alongside calcium) vital to rebuilding bone density.
 And Strontium Boost gets maximum strontium – a critical part of your bones – right to work for your health.

 The best answer is to stop the pain BEFORE it starts.